12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 - Preheat oven to 400 degrees F.

-- Layer out the pizza sauce on the base and add a few touches of pesto sauce to it.
+- Layer the pizza sauce on the base and add a few touches of pesto sauce on top.

-- Lay out the rest of the toppings such as bell peppers, onions, broccoli, and garlic.
+- Lay out the remaining toppings, such as bell peppers, onions, broccoli, and garlic.
 Garnish with the mozzarella cheese.

 - Bake in the oven for approximately ten minutes.

-- Bake a bit longer, if needed, and make sure the crust turns golden brown and the cheese melts.
+- Bake for a bit longer, if needed, and ensure the crust turns golden brown and the cheese melts.

 4. Ragi Rotis